-2.5.
+2.14.
 Extended foreign-procedure types (7.9.4)

 The set of foreign-procedure and foreign-callable argument and result types has been extended to include all of the types listed above for foreign-ref and foreign-set!.
-That is, to the set supported by previous versions, Version 7.9.4 adds short, unsigned-short, long-long, unsigned-long-long, char, wchar, float, double, void, integer-8, unsigned-8, integer-16, and unsigned-16.
+That is, to the set supported by previous versions, Version 8.0 adds short, unsigned-short, long-long, unsigned-long-long, char, wchar, float, double, void\, integer-8, unsigned-8, integer-16, and unsigned-16.
 It also makes integer-64 and unsigned-64 available even on 32-bit machines.
-Version 7.9.4 also adds ptr as an alias for scheme-object.
+Version 8.0 alds ptr as an alias for scheme-object.

-A set of new types for passing Scheme bytevectors and strings between Scheme and C have been added: u8, u16, u32, utf-8, utf-16le, utf-16be, utf-32le, and utf-32be.
+A set of new types for passing Scheme bytevectors and strings between Scheme and C have been added: u8\, u16\, u32\, utf-8, utf-16le, utf-16be, utf-32le, and utf-32be.

-The types u8, u16, and u32 are used to pass or return the address of a bytevector's data from Scheme to C or to pass or return a null-terminated string of 8-, 16-, or 32-bit integers from C to Scheme.
+The types u8\, u16\, and u32\ are used to pass or return the address of a bytevector's data from Scheme to C or to pass or return a null-terminated string of 8-, 16-, or 32-bit integers from C to Scheme.
 Null termination is required only when passing or returning data from C to Scheme and is used to determine the length of the returned sequence of integers.
 Going the other direction, if the receiving C code requires the data to be null-terminated, the null terminator should be included explicitly in the bytevector.
 Because Scheme bytevectors and strings can include zero elements, it is often better to pass the length as an explicit additional argument.